A05annex/SwervePathPlanning/README.md

 ```
 See notes in the next section about command line arguments.
 While this is a running
 program, it lacks data for field, robot, or path descriptions; so, you may want to
-clone the project just so you have all of our past field, robot, and path descriptions as sample data.
+clone the project (or just download and expand the *.zip* just so you have all of our past
+field, robot, and path descriptions as sample data.

 ### Clone Source and Run
 Even though we have packaged this as a runnable *.jar* file, you may want to